kevinlekiller/kwin-effect-shaders/README.md

 ## Install

-After installing, log out / in of the session to load the effect.
+After installing, log out and in of the session to load the effect, or restart kwin.

-### From source:
+### From Source:

 `git clone https://github.com/kevinlekiller/kwin-effect-shaders`